-BPS was among the first districts in the state to open an Innovation school in 2011, transforming an under-performing school with new leadership, autonomy, and flexibility.
+BPS was among the first districts in the state to open an Innovation school in 2011, transforming an underperforming school with new leadership, autonomy, and flexibility.
 In 2012 we opened a dual language (English/Spanish) Innovation high school and began transforming our technical vocational high school.
 We now have eight Innovation schools in 2015-2016.
 Learn more about accountability levels on the DESE website.

-Newcomers Academy in Boston International High School and several similar programs help students new to the United States get a strong start in the Boston Public Schools.
+Newcomers Academy at Boston International High School and several similar programs help students new to the United States get a strong start in the Boston Public Schools.
 Other programs serve students who are over-age or off-track, who need to go to school at night, have disabilities, and have disciplinary issues.

 Other School Choices in Boston

 Boston families have a variety of school choices, including schools inside and outside of the BPS network.
-BPS helped launch the Boston Compact in 2011, which brings traditional district, charter and Catholic schools together to share best practices and help all students succeed.
+BPS helped launch the Boston Compact in 2011, which brings traditional district, charter, and Catholic schools together to share best practices and help all students succeed.
 To learn about all of your school options, please visit bostonschoolshub.org.